UNCG-DAISY/Instagrain/hardware/V2/README.md

 ---

 ### Step 2 --- Mounting the Screen
-For this step, four 8mm M3 socket head screws, four 12mm M2.5 socket head screws, and four M2.5 hex nuts
-First start the four M3 Socket Head Screws into the two mounting holes in the center of the [`screenbracket.stl`](./screenbracket.stl)
+For this step, four 8mm M3 socket head screws, four 12mm M2.5 socket head screws, and four M2.5 hex nuts are needed First start the four M3 Socket Head Screws into the two mounting holes in the center of the [`screenbracket.stl`](./screenbracket.stl)
 (will have a picture here soon)